 Microbiome composition changes with TLR and IL-1R copy number

 We find a relationship between microbiome β-diversity and the copy number of TIR-containing innate immune genes.
-Immune genes of animals and plants have been reported to alter the β-diversity of symbiotic microbes, including commensals.
-For example, using Toll-like receptor (TLR) 5 deficient compared to wild type mice, TLR genes have been correlated with membership and host-microbial interactions with specific members of the mouse gut microbiome, although the overall effect of TLR on gut microbiome β-diversity remains controversial52.
-Similarly, Arabidopsis with loss of function mutations in the pattern recognition receptor (PRR) gene FLS2, have altered rhizosphere microbiome β-diversity relative to wild type controls53.
 Our findings extend these observations to coral microbiomes, and suggest that differences in innate immunity may explain substantial portions of the known differences in microbiome structure between coral species.

 In our results, the relative abundances of diverse microbial taxa correlated with TLR or IL-1R gene copy number.
 Interestingly, these effects were not independent: microbes that correlated with TLR copy number also tended to be correlated with IL-1R copy number.
 This might reflect either that TLR and IL-1R gene family expansions are driven by similar selective pressures and therefore tend to co-occur, or that both types of gene family expansion influence the microbiome in similar ways.